cauedds1/VeloStock/replit.md

-# AutoFlow - Universal Multi-Tenant SaaS
+# VeloStock - Universal Multi-Tenant SaaS

 ## Overview
-AutoFlow is a universal multi-tenant SaaS platform for complete vehicle dealership and store management.
+VeloStock is a universal multi-tenant SaaS platform for complete vehicle dealership and store management.
 Originally designed for "Capoeiras Automóveis," it has evolved into a white-label solution for any automotive business.
 The system manages vehicles through their preparation pipeline from intake to sale, featuring Kanban-style workflow, detailed tracking, cost management, AI-powered features (price suggestions and ad generation), intelligent alerts, and complete store operations (including inventory/supplies management).
 The application is localized in Brazilian Portuguese (pt-BR) with a modern, professional design system.

 ## Recent Major Changes (November 2024)
 - **Multi-tenant architecture**: Full data isolation by empresaId across all tables